endonoh0/cash_n_carry/README.md

 1. Create the `.env` by using `.env.example` as a reference: `cp .env.example .env`
 2. Set the `DATABASE_URL` to your postgres database on elephant sql.
 3. Install dependencies: `npm i`
-4. Fix to binaries for sass: `npm rebuild node-sass`
 5. Run the server: `npm run local`
 6. Visit `http://localhost:8080/api/users/1` to login in as a user
 7. Post your first ad!